DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 follower.
 * **Clockwork** - Automatically after reaching level 5.
 Without a follower.
 * **Beyond Skyrim - Bruma** - Can be started any time in *Pale Pass* (will be marked as two rocks together) southeast of Helgen.
+Personally recomment to start it at level 10.
 * **Moonpath to Elsweyr** - Can be started any time in Bruma’s *Greenwood*, the southernmost point of County Bruma.
 * **Moon and Star** - Automatically after finishing the main quest *The* *Way